 - Restaurants with high-volume bars: MarketMan’s smartphone counting tools will save you hours every week performing liquor inventory.

-- Commissaries: MarketMan has a dedicated inventory module designed specifically for food commissaries.
+- Commissaries: MarketMan has a dedicated inventory module for food commissaries.

-- Restaurants that don’t need ingredient-level inventory: Marketman will be more than you need if you don’t need ingredient-level tracking; if you only need to track completed products, consider Square POS.
+- Restaurants that don’t need ingredient-level inventory: Marketman will be more than you need if you don’t need ingredient-level tracking; if you only need to track completed products, consider a POS with built-in inventory instead.

 - Restaurants that use Restaurant365 or Compeat: Currently, MarketMan does not integrate with these accounting programs.
 You should try xtraChef instead.